Trees: data structure

 • in a tree that shapes relationships in a social network, the edges can represent degrees of friendship.

-• In a tree that shapes the folder structure of an operating system, edges can represent degrees of belonging (which folders belong to which other folders).
+• in a tree that shapes the folder structure of an operating system, edges can represent degrees of belonging (which folders belong to which other folders).

 The big difference from a tree to other common data structures (such as arrays, lists, queues, and stacks) is that trees are not organized in a sequence.
 In a tree we cannot determine the next element and the previous element because its information is not organized in a queued manner.